 Faculty sponsors, sponsoring departments or units and requesting groups make a commitment in the course of using University facilities to use the areas without disruption to academic programs, to avoid any damage to the areas, to conserve energy, and to conform to all regulations.
 Abuse of use regulations will result in restricted or withdrawn privileges.

 All requests are approved in accordance with University regulations concerning use of Kansas State University facilities.
 Some using groups are required to sign a waiver of liability and/or obtain event insurance.
 All requests are subject to cancellation by the Assistant Vice President for the Division of Facilities.

 Individual use areas such as Weber Arena, Ahearn Sports Complex, All Faiths and Danforth Chapels, McCain Auditorium and the Kansas State Student Union, have specialized policies in addition to this basic policy and they are defined in the section of this document called Specialized Procedures.
 These areas may have use fees.

 University facilities are not available for private use except in accordance with this Policy.

 Weber Arena was specifically designed for classes and laboratories for the Department of Animal Sciences and Industry and priority is given to these activities.
 Educational events such as conferences, clinics, and symposiums may be held there on a scheduled basis.
 It has unique features which can accommodate large events that may be open to the general public.

-All requests are handled and processed by The Division of Facilities and coordinated with the Department of Animal Sciences and Industry.
+All requests are handled and processed by the Division of Facilities and coordinated with the Department of Animal Sciences and Industry.

-The Arena surface shall be worked by a person or persons designated and approved by the Department of Animal Sciences and Industry.
+The Arena floor surface shall be worked by a person or persons designated and approved by the Department of Animal Sciences and Industry.